davidbannon/FPC_Laz_Install/readme.md

+**New** : a script to build  a FPC to suit the ESP32c3 embeded controller modual, see below.

 These are some quite idocyntric tools for my own use **on Linux**.
 But you are welcome to use them, if its eases your journey into the Free Pascal Compiler and Lazarus, that would be good.
 Supported, in one way or another is

    * Linux x86_64 - 64bit